-TWENTY-FIFTH EDITION
+TWENTY-SIXTH EDITION

 Developed and produced under the authority of the Florida Department of Education.
 Authorization for reproduction of this document is hereby granted to persons acting in an official capacity within the Florida K-20 education system, as enumerated in Section 1000.04, Florida Statutes.
 Permission is NOT granted for distribution or reproduction outside the State system of public education or for commercial distribution of the copyrighted materials without written authorization from the Department of Education.
-Questions regarding use of these copyrighted materials are to be addressed to FTCE Administrator Florida Department of Education 325 West Gaines Street, Suite 414 Tallahassee, Florida 32399-0400 Copyright 2019 State of Florida Department of State
+Questions regarding use of these copyrighted materials are to be addressed to ETCE A locioi Anaton FTCE Administrator Florida Department of Education 325 West Gaines Street, Suite 414 Tallahassee, Florida 32399-0400 Copyright 2022 State of Florida Department of State Department of State

-Competencies and Skills Required for Teacher Certification in Florida Twenty-Fifth Edition
+Competencies and Skills Required for Teacher Certification in Florida Twenty-Sixth Edition